BigRiceBall-zz/DQN-Deepmind-NIPS-2013/README.md

 * __Usual python modules__: collections, datetime, enum, gc, json, math, numbers, numpy, pickle, random, sys, time, threading

----
+&nbsp;

-#### Usage
+## Usage

----
-To start training the agent, simply type `python Run.py <rom file>` This will create a new default agent, initilize it and start training it.
-A window will open displaying the game in the form it's feeded to the agent and another windows will show the evolution of the agent accross the epochs.
+To start training the agent, simply type `python Run.py <rom file>`.
+This will create a new default agent, initilize it and start training it.
+A window will open displaying the game in the form it's fed to the agent and another windows will show the evolution of the agent accross the epochs.
 To stop the process, type `stop` and every processes will terminate.

-The Atari 2600 ROMs are available on the [AtariAge website ][ATARI].
-After downloading the file you have to make sure its named as ALE expects it to be named otherwise, it can lead a segmentation fault.
+The Atari 2600 ROMs are available on the [AtariAge website][ATARI].
+After downloading the file you have to make sure it's named as ALE expects it to be named otherwise, it can lead a segmentation fault.
 The names for each supported games can be found in the ALE sources, by inspecting the file related to your game in [/src/games/supported/][ALE_SRC].

----
+&nbsp;

-#### Results
+## Results

----
 The agent is trained as explained in the [deepmind paper][DM_PAPER].

 Before training, a test set is built by picking random samples from games played randomly.
 By default, one epoch lasts 50000 iterations and every epoch, the agent plays for 10000 iterations using an epsilon greedy strategy with epsilon equal to 0.05.
 Every epoch, the following results are plotted and stored: